 G-LLaVA \citet{gao2025gllava} focuses on exploring the capabilities of VLMs in solving geometry problems.
-The authors leverage LLMs to generate figure captions from geometric symbolic text and further construct a multimodal instruction dataset.
-For training G-LLaVA, they employ a two-phase approach: an alignment stage, involving fine-tuning on geometric figures and their captions, followed by geometric instruction tuning.
-The authors note that freezing the LLM during alignment yields better performance and fewer hallucinations.
-Finally, G-LLaVA achieves state-of-the-art results on geometry tasks, outperforming much larger models such as GPT-4V.
+The authors leveraged LLMs to generate figure captions from geometric symbolic text and further construct a multimodal instruction dataset.
+Training G-LLaVA employed a two-phase approach: an alignment stage, involving fine-tuning on geometric figures and their captions, followed by geometric instruction tuning.
+The authors noted that freezing the LLM during alignment yields better performance and fewer hallucinations.
+Finally, G-LLaVA achieved state-of-the-art results on geometry tasks, outperforming much larger models such as GPT-4V.